IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 On 4 May Belikov again asked Nikolayev to stop writing complaints.
 He said that because of his complaints there had already been ‘telephone calls’ to the hospital.

-On 11 May a routine commission refused to discharge Nikolayev ‘because of his bad mental condition’ [Note 2, CCE 49.21].
+On 11 May a routine commission refused to discharge Nikolayev “because of his bad mental condition” [5].

 *

-On 13 January M. N. Zhikharev (CCE 47) was transferred from Krasnodar psychiatric hospital to the in-patient department (number 3) of the Sochi psycho-neurological clinic.
-[On 25 June 1978 he was transferred again — to Armavir, apparently to the mental hospital there.
-See Information Bulletin no. 10.]
+On 13 January M. N. Zhikharev (CCE 47.12) was transferred from Krasnodar psychiatric hospital to the in-patient department (No. 3) of the Sochi psycho-neurological clinic [6].

-The head of department 3, Natalya Alexandrovna Shorokhova (office telephone number 91-26-71), told Lidia Demyanovna Zhikhareva that her husband was receiving treatment because he was ‘against the Soviet regime’.
-The doctor in charge of the clinic, Nina Petrovna Belyaeva (office telephone 91-26-85) promised to put L. D. Zhikhareva herself in a psychiatric hospital when she reminded Belyayeva about the outcome of the Congress in Honolulu (see CCE 47 or S. S. Korsakov Journal of Neuropathology and Psychiatry, vol XXVIII, number 4).
+The head of Department 3, Natalya Alexandrovna Shorokhova (office telephone number 91-26-71), told Lidia Demyanovna ZHIKHAREVA that her husband was receiving treatment because he was “against the Soviet regime”.
+The doctor in charge of the clinic, Nina Petrovna Belyaeva (office telephone 91-26-85) promised to put L. D. Zhikhareva herself in a psychiatric hospital when she reminded Belyayeva about the outcome of the Congress in Honolulu (see CCE 47.12 and the S. S. Korsakov Journal of Neuropathology and Psychiatry, Vol XXVIII, No. 4).

-On 26 March A. Podrabinek sent a letter to N. P. Belyaeva on behalf of the Working Commission:
+On 26 March Alexander Podrabinek sent a letter to N. P. Belyaeva on behalf of the Working Commission:

 “The Working Commission hereby informs you that it will do all in its power to make sure that your clinical actions with regard to Mikhail Zhikharev are made known to the public.”